Similar case studies Energy

 The use of steel

-Using a special steel material such as that of the shingle cladding has made it possible to create a building of great aesthetic impact, which plays on the light reflected by the elements.
+Using a special steel material such as that of the shingle cladding has made it possible to create a building of great aesthetic impact that plays on the light reflected by the elements.
 The shapes of the building and the colours used were studied so as to integrate the project seamlessly into the environment, almost as if melting into the environment with the progression of day and night.

 Client: Albapower S.p.A.